 We Grow Microgreens, LLC is an urban farm in Hyde Park, MA focused on growing microgreens and edible flowers.
 Founders Lisa Evans and Tim Smith started growing and selling microgreens in 2015 from their home in Roslindale, MA.
 Five years later, with the help of grants from United States Department of Agriculture (USDA), the Massachusetts Department of Agriculture (MDAR) and the City of Boston, they have expanded their business into a state-of-the-art 4600 sq. ft.
 Gakon greenhouse.
-Two high tunnels, to be used for expanding the quantity and variety of their produce, are currently under construction.
+Two high tunnels are currently under construction and will be used to expand the quantity and variety of produce.

 Combined, Lisa and Tim have over 20 years of teaching experience in the Boston Public School systems.
 Currently, they employ local youth to help build and sustain the farm.
 In the future, they plan to expand to include educational horticulture lessons for youth and adults.

 In March 2018, Tim and Lisa were conveyed the deed to the land in Hyde Park, MA.
 The land was privately owned until 1994, when the City foreclosed on the land.
 Since then, it had been held in the Department of Neighborhood Development’s inventory of city-owned vacant land.
 The land now holds an agricultural deed restriction.

 We Grow Microgreens, LLC began in a sunroom addition in Tim and Lisa's home in Roslindale, MA.

 Work began in clearing the land!
 Parts of the stormwater drainage ditch that runs through our property were filled with thousands of bottles and invasive plants like Japanese Knotweed and multi-flora rose.
 The ditch is now clean and clear of weeds and trash due to our clean-up efforts.